deeptho/neumodvb/docs/spectrum.md

 Spectra are always scanned using a specific LNB.
-Make sure tat this LNB is not in use for any other purpose, switch to the LNB list using `Lists - LNBs`, select one of the LNBs and press `Ctrl-E` to show the spectrum scan screen.
+Make sure tat this LNB is not in use for any other purpose, switch to the LNB list using `Lists - LNBs`, select one of the LNBs and press `Ctrl-U` to show the spectrum scan screen.

 Spectrum scan only works if you have installed the Neumo blindscan drivers, and even then only on supported cards.
 You start by scanning a spectrum, which will then display a graph on the top part of the screen.